Benjamin Levin, 89-Years-Old, Reveals His Secret Nazi-Killing Past

 This is the real-life story of Benjamin Levin, now 89-years-old and living in Ossining, New York, who became a vigilante freedom fighter at just 14-years-old during the Second World War.

-The truth is that no-one, including Benjamin, really knows how old he is: he had so many false identity documents when he was in the resistance that at the end of the war he couldn’t remember the actual date of his birth.
+The truth is that no one, including Benjamin, really knows how old he is; he had so many false identity documents when he was in the resistance that at the end of the war he couldn’t remember the actual date of his birth.

 World War II ‘Avenger’ Benjamin Levin reveals his heroic Nazi-killing past. https://t.co/K4Pks22drw pic.twitter.com/s2VcON4SBO